camunda/connectors/connector-runtime/README.md

 zeebe.client.cloud.region=bru-2
 ```

-You can further configure separate connection properties for Camunda Operate (othewise it will use the properties configured for Zeebe above):
+You can further configure separate connection properties for Camunda Operate (othewise it will use the properties configured for Zeebe above).
+For this you need to create client credentials in Console to access Operate:

 ```properties
 camunda.operate.client.client-id=xxx